jcsirot/playbooks/README.md

-A collection of playbooks for current services.
+A collection of playbooks for usual services.

 Usage: